Creative Care treats trauma and PTSD

 Furthermore, the intensity of your symptoms can vary and may flare-up during periods of stress.

 PTSD doesn’t occur in everyone who goes through something traumatic.
 For example, you’re more at risk of the mental health condition if:

 - You lived through a traumatic, life-altering event

 - You were injured or you saw someone else injured

 - You need to manage additional stress after the traumatic event

 Getting help early after a traumatic experience may help you learn the coping skills needed to prevent the onset of PTSD.

 Treatment for your PTSD includes medication and psychotherapy.
 The experienced team at Creative Care offers a comprehensive inpatient treatment program to provide the ongoing care you need to recover from your PTSD.
 Your treatment may include:

 - Expressive art therapy

-Because PTSD affects everyone differently, your treatment plan is individualized to meet your specific needs to help you reach your therapeutic goals.
+Because PTSD affects everyone differently, we individualize your treatment plan to meet your specific needs.
+We want to help you reach your therapeutic goals.
 For compassionate care for your PTSD, call Creative Care today.